randy3k/R-Box/README.md

 This package contains a extended version of the R syntax definition, so you do not have to install any syntax definitions for R (and savely disable the default `R` package).
-However, if you are only interested in the syntax definitions, you can just visit [here](https://github.com/randy3k/R-Extended).

 Features: